IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 auction deadline is reached: in contrast to the ``Escrow`` contract, the highest bid is paid to the seller automatically, and the buyer receives the token.
-We model this using the ``nextReactiveState`` method introduced in section :ref:`Timing`
+We model this using the ``nextReactiveState`` method introduced in section :ref:`Timing`.

  .. literalinclude:: Auction.hs
    :start-after: START nextReactiveState